mvaganov/CmdLineAsteroids/notes.md

 `voice`
-notice I'm using tuple notation for the first vector describing position, and an explicit constructor for the size. the form is mostly stylistic. however, in an inner-loop, using the constructor is preferred because it is slightly faster to execute.
+notice I'm using tuple notation for the first vector describing position, and an explicit constructor for the size. the form is mostly stylistic. however, in an inner-loop, using the more verbose constructor is preferred because it is slightly faster to execute.

 `scene`
 src/MrV/Geometry/Circle.cs